IDA Side Effects

 Generic Name: acetaminophen / dichloralphenazone / isometheptene mucate

-Note: This page contains information about the side effects of acetaminophen / dichloralphenazone / isometheptene mucate.
-Some of the dosage forms included on this document may not apply to the brand name IDA.
+Note: This document contains side effect information about acetaminophen / dichloralphenazone / isometheptene mucate.
+Some of the dosage forms listed on this page may not apply to the brand name IDA.

 For the Consumer